teobaranga/monica/README.md

 **Name**: anything that identifies the app, eg. `Android`
-**Redirect URL**: `https://monica.teobaranga.com/callback` - This is used to redirect back to the app after OAuth login
+**Redirect URL**: `https://monica.teobaranga.com/callback` - This is used to redirect back to the app after OAuth login and doesn't depend on whether monica is self-hosted or official.

 Once you create the client, you'll be given a Client ID and Client Secret.
 You'll need to enter these into the app: